Revised April 5, 2022

 - The updated charter takes effect upon superintendent approval

-- Establish type of meeting and goals and objectives
+- Establish type of meeting, goals, and objectives

 - Establish entrance criteria and exit criteria for the meeting